-Designer's Notes: Limited test pit information available due to existing site test pit access and location constraints.
-Rain Garden proposed to be underdrained by 6" perforated PVC, and no infiltration has been assumed or carried in the drainage design or model.
+Designer's Notes: Limited test pit information available due to existing site test pit access and location constraints, as described in the test pit data and logs included under Appendix B. Rain garden is proposed to be underdrained by a 6" perforated PVC, and no exfiltration to subgrade soils has been carried in the drainage design or model.